kadena-io/pact/docs/en/pact-reference.md

 ### Pure execution {#pure}
-In certain contexts Pact can guarantee that computation is "pure", which simply means that the database state will not be accessed or modified.
+In certain contexts Pact can guarantee that computation is "pure", which simply means that the database state will not be modified.
 Currently, `enforce`, `enforce-one` and keyset predicate evaluation are all executed in a pure context. [defconst](#defconst) memoization is also pure.